ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## finalizeAggregation {#function-finalizeaggregation}

 Takes state of aggregate function.
-Returns result of aggregation (finalized state).
-Useful with [-State](../../sql-reference/aggregate-functions/combinators.md#agg-functions-combinator-state) combinator.
+Returns result of aggregation (or finalized state when using[-State](../../sql-reference/aggregate-functions/combinators.md#agg-functions-combinator-state) combinator).

 **Syntax**